-- 4. Claimant underwent a psychological assessment in 1995, when she was four years old.
-At that time her IQ was estimated at 23.
+- 4. Claimant underwent a psychological assessment in November 1994, when she was nearly three years old.
+At that time her IQ was estimated at 21.
 Her adaptive functioning was assessed using the Vineland Adaptive Behavior Scales.
-Her scores in all domains placed her in the .1 percentile, and that was where her composite score-37-placed her as well.
+Her scores in all domains showed her as significantly impaired; her scores were in the ranges from 47 to 51, well below the first percentile.
 (Ex.
-4, pp. 2-3.) - 5.
-Claimant is not just disabled in her cognitive ability or adaptive function.
-She also suffers from a seizure disorder.
-It is suspected that she has had vision loss.
-According to her Individual Program Plan (IPP), she does not use either hand, does not use words to communicate, and she requires constant supervision during waking hours to prevent injury or harm, in all settings.
+4, pp. 2-3.)
+She was diagnosed with expressive language disorder, severe mental retardation, and seizure disorder. - 5.
+According to Claimant's Individual Program Plan (IPP), she does not use words to communicate, and she requires constant supervision during waking hours to prevent injury or harm, in all settings.
 (Ex.
 6, p.
-1.)
-The record indicates that Claimant is ambulatory, but not for any significant amount of time, nor can she walk very far without assistance.
+6.)
+The record indicates that Claimant is ambulatory, but not for any significant amount of time.
 She is incontinent, and Claimant needs assistance with all of her activities of daily living, including all aspects of personal hygiene.
-She cannot dress herself.
+(Id., pp. 6-7.) - 6.
+Claimant lives with sister 1-the other claimant-and her parents, who provide all care and supervision.
+One of her older sisters, sister 2, who no longer lives in the home, provides respite care to Claimant and sister 1.